IL BALLETTO DI BRONZO

 Original copies of Ys have a 4-page 12"

 booklet glued in the laminated gatefold cover, containing lyrics and drawings.
-Two different editions exist of the Polydor label. the first one contains the name of Nora Mazzocchi as composer of both lyrics and music, in the second variation Cristiano Minellono is credited as co-author of the lyrics.
-In both cases the composers' names are not correct, but the group members were not registered with Siae and could not be credited as composers.
-It's likely that the name of Minellono has been added subsequently and that the label carrying his name is a second issue.
+Two different editions exist of the Polydor label: :the first one contains the name of Nora Mazzocchi as composer of both lyrics and music, o n the second variation Cristiano Minellono is credited as co-author of the lyrics.
+The actual composers were Gianni Leone for the music and Daina Dini for the lyrics, which were then edited and revised by Minellono.
+It's likely that the name of Minellono has been added subsequently and that the label carrying his name is a second issue released a few months later than the other one; this theory is confirmed by the small text written in English printed along the label edge, which is in narrow font (as on the older Phonogram records) on the first version label with Mazzocchi’s name and in a larger rounded font, which was used by Polydor since 1972-73 for the whole decade, on the second version with the names of Mazzocchi and Minellono.

-The Polydor special budget series reissue had a single cover and no insert.
+The Polydor Special budget series reissue had a different single cover and no insert.

 No counterfeits exist of this album.